garylirocks/quickrefs/azure-active-directory.markdown

   - Assign yourself "**User Access Administrator**" role in Azure at root scope(`/`)
   - View and assign access in any subscription or management group (e.g. assign yourself the **Owner** role of a management group)
   - You should remove this elevated access once you have made the changes needed
-- Each directory is given a single top-level management group called "Tenant Root Group", it has the same id as the tenant, allows for global policies and Azure role assignments to be applied at this directory/tenant level.
+- Each directory is given a single top-level management group called **Tenant Root Group**
+  - has the same id as the tenant
+  - allows for global policies and role assignments

 To enable the elevated access: